thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 **EACH** - requires a minimum of one Reaper instance operating in each datacenter.
 Each Reaper instance is required to have access via JMX to all nodes only in its local datacenter.
 When operating in this mode, Reaper can only use Apache Cassandra as its storage.
 In addition, metrics from nodes in remote datacenters must be collected through the Cassandra storage backend.
 If any metric is unavailable, the segment will be postponed for later processing.

 Further information can be found in the [Operating with a Multi DC Cluster](../../usage/multi_dc) section.

+**SIDECAR** - requires one reaper instance for each node in the cluster.
+Each Reaper instance is required to have access via JMX to the local node.
+When operating in this mode, Reaper must be configured to use the [Cassandra Backend](../../backends/cassandra).

+Further information can be found in the [Sidecar Mode](../../usage/sidecar_mode) section.

 <br/>